-Sandersonia plants produce exquisite flowers shaped like golden lanterns which open from the bottom upwards.
+Sandersonia plants of the Colchicaceae family produce exquisite flowers shaped like golden lanterns which open from the bottom upwards.
 Whimsical and eye-catching, the delicate Sandersonia flowers create a magical mood for any garden.

 Sandersonia Aurantiaca plants are known for their gorgeous seasonal blooming and make beautiful cut flowers that last for weeks.
 The profusion of fantastical golden flowers makes growing Sandersonia quite rewarding for many gardeners.

 What Is a Sandersonia?